simonw/google-drive-to-sqlite/README.md

 ```
 <!-- [[[end]]] -->

-To revoke the token that is stored in `auth.json`, run the `revoke` command:
+To revoke the token that is stored in `auth.json`, such that it cannot be used to access Google Drive in the future, run the `revoke` command:

     google-drive-to-sqlite revoke

 Or if your token is stored in another location:

     google-drive-to-sqlite revoke -a ~/google-drive-auth.json

+You will need to obtain a fresh token using the `auth` command in order to continue using this tool.

 ## google-drive-to-sqlite files